bhisaac/5eFP/5eFP-SRD.md

 This game feature has no effect on undead and constructs.

-### Path of Tranquility (Encounter, Rest)
+### Path of Tranquility (Recall, Rest, Ki)

-You innately cast _sanctuary_ on yourself with a duration of Recall.
-A creature that succeeds on its WIS check is temporarily immune to this effect for the rest of the encounter.
+You discard your action to take the Cast a Spell action, innately casting _sanctuary_ on yourself with a duration of Recall.
+During an encounter, if a creature succeeds on its WIS check, it is temporarily immune to this effect for the rest of the encounter.

 ## Deflect Missiles (Encounter, Reaction)